-Apple offers three iPhone 11 storage options, and if you choose the base option you’re still getting a decent amount of storage.
+There are three iPhone 11 storage options, and if you choose the base option, you’re still getting a decent amount of storage.

 You can buy the iPhone 11 in 64GB, 128GB or 256GB varieties.
-Apple offers more storage on the iPhone 11 Pro models if you need it.
+Apple’s iPhone 11 Pro models offer more storage if you decide you need it.